-- There is a risk of snow in both May, June, September and October and nights will certainly be cold.
+- There is a risk of snow in May, June, September and October and nights will certainly be cool or cold.

 - Winter in Yellowstone is also beautiful – see our Yellowstone Winter Vacation Guide.

 Accommodations in and around Yellowstone are limited and can fill up quickly, especially in the summer.
 Your options include:

-- National Park Lodges: The private company Xanterra operates nine lodges in the park with over 2,000 hotel rooms and reservations can be made via their Yellowstone National Park Lodges websit.
+- National Park Lodges: The private company Xanterra operates nine lodges in the park with over 2,000 hotel rooms and reservations can be made via their Yellowstone National Park Lodges website.
 Prices are not inexpensive but it is certainly convenient to stay in the park.
 The lodges are spread throughout the park, so one option is to pick your lodge based on your planned activities.
 However, it might simply be a matter of availability for your dates.